ericvera/keydude/README.md

 ### SHA-256

 The key used to wrap/unwrap the encryption/decryption keys is generated from a passphrase.
-A SHA-256 hash is generated from the password which is then used to generate a 256-bit key.
+A SHA-256 hash is generated from the passphrase which is then used to generate a 256-bit key.

 ### 96-bit initialization vector